bbauska/W3Cx-2of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image010.webp?raw=true"
-  width="15%"
+  width="100px;"
   alt="HTML5 logo." />
 </p>

-When people say 'HTML5', they usually mean a bit more than just the 5th version of the "HyperText Markup Language".
+<p>When people say 'HTML5', they usually mean a bit more than just the 5th
+version of the "HyperText Markup Language".
 Modern Web pages and Web applications are generally composed of at least three components, so what people often mean when they say 'HTML5' is the trio of languages:
-HTML5, CSS3 and JavaScript.
+HTML5, CSS3 and JavaScript.</p>

-The 'HTML' part contains all the content, organized into a logical structure.
+<p>The 'HTML' part contains all the content, organized into a logical
+structure.
 This is the part that an author might be most concerned
-with: the words, chapter headings, figures, diagrams, etc.
+with: the words, chapter headings, figures, diagrams, etc.</p>

-While there have been numerous versions of HTML since its inception, our focus in this course is the most recent version, HTML5.
-HTML5 was developed to provide more powerful and flexible ways for developers to create dynamic Web pages.
+<p>While there have been numerous versions of HTML since its inception, our
+focus in this course is the most recent version, HTML5.
+HTML5 was developed to provide more powerful and flexible ways for developers to create dynamic Web pages.</p>

 <h4>CSS</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->